Facebook Page vs. Website: What’s Best for my Contractor Business?

-Facebook is free, you know how to use it, and people comment on your photos and posts all the time – so why pay for a website?
+Do you need a website or Facebook page?
+Well, Facebook is free, you know how to use it, and people comment on your photos and posts all the time – but that doesn’t mean it can sustain your contractor business.

-In short, because people go to Facebook to socialise and they go to Google to spend money.
+People go to Facebook to socialise and they go to Google to spend money.
 Plus, your website is yours to control and your ticket to Google – the place where people look for products and services to solve their problems.
-Facebook doesn’t belong to you, and while it’s home to millions of Aussies, it’s also home to every one of your competition.
+Facebook doesn’t belong to you, and while it’s home to billions of users, it’s also home to every one of your competitors.

 If you’re running a trades business you’ve probably set up a Facebook page already.